mapachurro/wordsofweb3/README.md

 # wordsofweb3: Architecture

-wordsofweb3 is a multilingual glossary app encompassing terms and explanations about crypto, web3, and decentralized web, in general, terms, concepts, and entities.
+`wordsofweb3.eth` is a multilingual glossary app.
+It is intended to be a place where people can come together to agree upon `credibly neutral` definitions and explanations for terms and concepts arising from crypto, web3, and decentralized web technologies in general.

-It is meant to be an intertextual experience for the reader: in every `term`'s definition, whenever there is a term or phrase that is _also_ a `term` in the glossary in that language, there will be a hyperlink to that term.
+It is meant to be an intertextual experience for the reader: in every `term`'s definition, whenever there is a term or phrase that is _also_ a `term` in the glossary in that language, there *should* be a hyperlink to that term.
-Ideally, there will be a `breadcrumbs` element at the top of each entry page, tracking the user's journey through the interwoven terminology of this space.
+Ideally, there will be a `breadcrumbs` element at the top of each entry page, tracking the user's journey through the interwoven terminology of this space. (`TODO`)

 ## Design principles

-This app is meant to be _for the ages_.
+- This app is meant to be _for the ages_.
 The idea is that it _will never break_.
-It is designed to be deployed on decentralized storage networks, such as IPFS, which sometimes experience high latency; additionally, this technology should be accessible by the widest possible audience.
+It is designed to be deployed on decentralized storage networks, such as IPFS, which sometimes experience high latency (they load slow).

+- These new technologies should be *accessible and comprehensible to the widest possible audience*.

-For these reasons, at every point at which we can choose "how to do X", we should choose the dumbest, most low-tech way possible.
+For these reasons, at every point at which we can choose "how to do XYZ" in `wordsofweb3.eth`, **we should choose the dumbest, least breakable way possible**.

-This means that if you're installing an npm package, or importing a CDN, you might be doing it wrong.
+This means that **if you're installing an npm package, or importing a CDN, you might be doing it wrong.**

 ### Conventions